 - i.
 Disc, color shape, margins, and cup-to-disc ratio - ii.
 Vessels, obstruction, caliber, and arterial/venous ratio.
 Note presence or absence of arterial/venous nicking and arterial light reflex. - iii.
 Background, inspect for pigmentation, hemorrhages, and hard or soft exudates. - iv.
 Macula, attempt to identify. - 18.
 Test light touch of face.
 With light touch of finger or cotton, check ability of patient to detect light touch in all three divisions of the fifth cranial nerve (CN V) bilaterally. - 19.
 Ask patient to wrinkle forehead and show teeth (smile). - a.
 In upper motor neuron lesion, the upper half of the face is spared. - b.
 Observe for facial symmetry, e.g., loss of nasal labial fold (CN VII). - 20.
 Test hearing.
 In a quiet room, patient should be able to hear physician's fingers rubbed lightly together 2-3 inches from patient's ear (acoustic division CN VIII) Check one ear at a time with eyes closed. - 21.
 Inspect mouth.
-Student verbalizes at least some of the following (Use a light source and a tongue blade.
+(Use a light source and a tongue blade.
 Ask for dentures to be removed.) - a.
-Inspect, - i.
+Inspect - i.
 Lips, note any lesions - ii.
 Teeth, number and condition - iii.
 Tongue (all surfaces), color, lesions, papillae - iv.
 Gums and mucosa, swelling, bleeding, infection, inflammation, tumors, hypertrophy, discoloration - v.
 Tonsillar fossa and pharynx - b.
 Identify openings of Stensen's duct (drains the parotid gland) near upper second molar and Wharton's duct (drains the submandibular gland) at base of understructure of tongue. - 22.
 Ask patient to say "aah" and observe for symmetrical movement of the uvula (CN X).
 Ask patient to cough and judge force of sound made by air moving past approximating vocal cords (CN X). - 23.
 Ask patient to protrude tongue, noting midline protrusion (CN XII). - 24.
-Student instructs patient and can verbalize that they would give resistance to patient Ask patient to shrug shoulders against pressure and check trapezius muscles (CN XI).
-Ask patient to turn his/her head to the right and left (lateral rotation) against resistance and check sternocleidomastoid muscles (CN XI).

-- 25. Inspect external ear.
+Ask patient to shrug shoulders against pressure and check trapezius muscles (CN XI).
+Ask patient to turn his/her head to the right and left (lateral rotation) against resistance and check sternocleidomastoid muscles (CN XI). - 25.
+Inspect external ear.
 Inspect and palpate noting the auricle and its surrounding tissue for deformities, tenderness, lumps, or skin lesions. - 26.
-Perform otoscopic examination.
-General comments of what you are looking for as noted below, each item does not need to be mentioned.

-Note that the external acoustic meatus extends somewhat anteriorly and superiorly; therefore, the otoscope examination is best facilitated by gently pulling the auricle upward, backward, and outward.
-Use the largest speculum the canal will accommodate.
+Perform otoscopic examination. - Note that the external acoustic meatus extends somewhat anteriorly and superiorly; therefore, the otoscope examination is best facilitated by gently pulling the auricle upward, backward, and outward.
+Use the largest speculum the canal will accommodate. - a.

-- a.
 Observe for blood, inflammation, swelling, cerumen, foreign bodies, or purulent secretion in the auditory canal. - b.
 Identify the normal anatomy of the eardrum, including the pars tensa with its cone of light and the handle and short process of the malleus. - c.
 Identify abnormal coloring, bulging/retraction, perforation, scattered light reflex, or presence of fluid or air-fluid level. - 27.
-Inspect nose and nasal cavities (use large otoscope speculum). - a.
+Inspect nose and nasal cavities (use large otoscope speculum).

+- a.
 Inspect color of nasal mucosa and note any secretions. - b.
 Inspect the septum for deviation, perforation, or lesions. - c.
 Inspect the inferior and middle turbinates, note any discharge.